Vardhan-225/Amoskys/docs/PHASE_2_PLAN.md

 ## Phase 2 Success Marks Transition to Production

-Upon completion of Phase 2, InfraSpectre will be:
+Upon completion of Phase 2, Amoskys will be:
 - **Research-Ready**: Platform for security research and experimentation
 - **Production-Deployed**: Enterprise-grade threat detection system
 - **AI-Powered**: Intelligent, adaptive security analysis